• Skip to primary navigation

 • Slicing the zucchini with a mandoline works great to get even thin slices.

-• Use this marinara sauce or your own.
+• Use this marinara sauce or your own or a store-bought version.

 • Freeze for up to 6 months and reheat in the oven at 350f until hot.